Connect with others who understand.

 Causes of Epilepsy

-Causes of epilepsy include a wide variety of brain-related issues, such as structural damage, infectious diseases (like encephalitis), and genetic anomalies.
-Risk factors for epilepsy include:
+Causes of epilepsy include a wide variety of brain-related issues such as structural damage, infectious diseases (such as encephalitis), and genetic anomalies.
+Other risk factors for epilepsy include:

 • Age

-• Head injuries (such as traumatic brain injury or TBI)
+• Head injuries, such as traumatic brain injury

-Read more about causes of seizures and epilepsy.
+Read more about the causes of seizures and epilepsy.

 Types of Seizures